Goucher Community Supported Agriculture

 One Straw Farm CSA

 One Straw Farm is the largest certified organic vegetable farm in Maryland.
-Participants in this CSA sign up and then receive items each week for 25 weeks.
-The season begins June 4, and runs through November 19.
-Items vary according to the season.
-Go to One Straw Farm’s Website at www.onestrawfarm.com to view a harvest chart listing seasonal availability and approximate quantity.
-Full shares are $545 if paid by March 1 ($600 after March 1).
-Half-shares cost half of these prices.
-The pick-up site at Goucher is the Alumnae/i House front porch on Tuesdays between noon and 3 p.m.
+Participants sign up and pay in the spring to receive eight items a week from the beginning of June through mid-November.
+Items vary according to the season-beets, lettuce, kale, potatoes, tomatoes, watermelons-whatever is ripe for picking.
+Go to One Straw Farm's Website at www.onestrawfarm.com to view a harvest chart listing seasonal availability and approximate quantity.
+Full shares are $600 if paid by March 7 ($650 after March 7).
+Half shares are $300 in advance ($325 after March 7).
+The pick-up site at Goucher is the Alumnae/i House front porch on Tuesdays between noon and 2 p.m.
+Ten full shares are needed to keep this program at Goucher.

 Sunnyside Farm Chicken/Egg CSA